-Despite their importance to the bottom line, RFPs can be a huge hassle.
+Despite their importance to the bottom line, the RFP process can be a huge hassle.
 Crafting a winning RFP response requires input from multiple stakeholders, carefully-tailored answers, and a compelling story.
 (No pressure!)
 So it’s no wonder that 44 percent of RFP responders report that they struggle to find accurate answers quickly and 43 percent have difficulty collaborating with internal subject matter experts.
-On top of that, teams typically have just weeks—or even days—to meet deadlines (and 35 percent of RFP responders consider it to be a big challenge).
+On top of that, teams typically have just weeks—or even days—to meet RFP deadlines (and 35 percent of responders consider it to be a big challenge).

 The secret to making RFP responses less painful is to have a process that makes overcoming these challenges easier so you can finish faster, improve quality, and win more—all while maintaining your sanity.
 We’ll show you how.